TheDocter/Crzy-Economy/README.md

+THIS STEAMLABSCHATBOT PLUGIN IS NO LONGER BEING WORKED ON!
+NO SUPPORT WILL BE GIVEN TO IT.

 # About
 ------
 Crzy Economy is a full blown economy for your chat.
 As of version 1.0.0 It only contains banking, checking and savings, and